-Are there No budgetary implications for this revision?
-Will the program or revision require staffing (faculty, advisors, etc.) beyond what is currently available?
-No Additional Budget Information
+Will the program or revision require staffing (faculty, advisors, etc.)

 Describe your proposal's impact on the University Library's resources, collections, and services.
 If necessary please consult with the appropriate disciplinary specialist within the University Library.

 Library collections, resources and services are sufficient to support this program.